MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 The destination tenant needs an equal or higher number of active user licenses, environment licenses for the environments being migrated, and equal or greater storage as the source tenant.

-In order to perform this operation, you'll need to provide some information, such as:
+When your organization is moved from one tenant to another within the same region, the URL does not change.In order to perform this operation, you'll need to provide some information, such as:

 - What is the source tenant domain and its region? (example: EMEA, NA, APAC)
 - What is the destination tenant domain and its region? (example: EMEA, NA, APAC)